WOLF'S DEN

 PRICING

 Our prices reflect our dedication to the pig, the breed, and what we are trying to achieve with the breed.
-We are trying to help nature create a well rounded, well behaved, inside pet, or outdoor pet, with few if any health problems, and a loveable crisma that people can enjoy.
+We are trying to help nature create a well rounded, well behaved, inside pet, or outdoor pet, with few if any health problems, and a lovable charisma that people can enjoy.
+We keep the number of litters small so that we have time to devote to each individual piglet.
 The prices are determined by a few factors: breed, sex, color, color pattern, size, temperament, personality, disposition, conformation, pedigree, and generation.

-I do not, and will not price piglets before they are born.
-Also, I will not, under any circumstances promise a specific piglet from a pair, a specific color, gender, size, or eye color.
-I am not making designer puses, these are animals with their own genetic make up.
-I, as a breeder, can have educated guesses about what I "should" and "can" produce from past experience.
+We do not, and will not price piglets before they are born.
+Also, we will not, under any circumstances promise a specific piglet from a pair, a specific color, gender, size, or eye color.
+I am not making designer purses, we are not mass producing products, these are animals with their own genetic make up.
+I, as a breeder, can have educated guesses about what I "should" and "can" produce from past experience and prior pairings of pigs.

-We try very hard not to be on the high end of the market for these little wonders so that more people can enjoy the balls of happiness.
-Our prices are generally between $600 and $1500 for pets.
+We try very hard to be on the high end of the market for these little wonders and produce the very best we can while staying on the low end of the pricing so that more people can enjoy the balls of happiness.
+Our prices are generally between $500 and $2500 for pets.
 Pedigrees, registration, and breeding rights are always available for an additional fee.
 That fee is determined by the individual animal and its ability to pass on desired traits.
-Pedigrees came with breeding rights and range from $1000 to $3000.
-Registration is separate and is anywhere from $1000 to $3000.
+Pedigrees came with breeding rights and range from $2000 to $4000.
+Registration is separate and is anywhere from $2000 to $4000.

 It is very important that you do your own research and have your own opinions, ideas, and education about miniature pigs.
 Many people, including some breeders, will try to take advantage of you.
 Ask questions and be open to new ideas